 - Once USCIS has approved the petition, the artist will then need to complete a visa interview at their local U.S. embassy or consulate and get the visa stamped in their passport.
 This part of the process typically takes 1-2 weeks, but it can take longer if, for example, the individual has a criminal record.

-If you know that you want to begin this process, please contact David Amar at email@example.com
+If you know that you want to begin this process, please contact Will Spitz at firstname.lastname@example.org

 and he will introduce you to your attorney and case manager, and assign you an artist code which you will need to start the process.